713.523.0001

 If you find yourself in a situation where your lunch breaks are consistently shortened or if you are required to work during these breaks without appropriate compensation, it is time to seek legal advice from our Texas lunch break violation lawyers at Hodges & Foty, LLP.
 We can help by providing a clear understanding of your rights under both federal and Texas employment laws.
 Our role includes assessing the specifics of your situation, advising you on the best course of action, and helping you navigate the complexities of employment law to ensure your rights are protected.

 Our assistance extends beyond just understanding your rights; we provide support through the entire process of addressing a lunch break violation.
 This includes representing you in any legal proceedings that may arise from the dispute.
-Our lunch break violation attorneys aim to ensure that your concerns are heard and that you receive fair treatment in accordance with the law.
+Our lunch break violation attorneys aim to ensure your concerns are heard and you receive fair treatment in accordance with the law.
 It is important to remember that timely consultation with a lunch break violation lawyer can often lead to a quicker resolution, potentially avoiding prolonged disputes.

 Schedule Your Free Consultation With a Dedicated Texas Lunch Break Violation Lawyer Today